coolbutuseless/rmonocypher/README.md

   large enough that counter/ratcheting mechanisms do not need to be used, and random bytes are unlikely to generate the same nonce twice in any reasonable timeframe.
-- The nonce is created internally using random bytes from the ISAAC random number generator.
+- The nonce is created internally using random bytes from the cryptographic random number generator from the system this is running on.
 - There are no magic bytes pre-pended to the data to identify it as encrypted, but the `payload size` field in the file structure is easily identifiable (see below).